drhsqlite/pikchr/doc/grammar.md

      can also be used to escape a backslash.
 No other escape sequences are recognized.

-  *  OBJCLASS &rarr;  The name of a graphics object class.
-One of:
-     "arc", "arrow", "box", "circle", "cylinder", "dot", "ellipse", "file", "line", "move", "oval", "spline", or "text".
-New object classes may be added in future releases.

   *  COLORNAME &rarr;  One of the 140 official HTML color names, in any mixture of upper and lower cases.
 The value of a COLORNAME is an integer which is the 24-bit RGB value of that color.
 Two